Loudspeaker: Moving-coil

 The first experimental moving-coil (also called dynamic) loudspeaker was invented by Oliver Lodge in 1898.
 The first practical moving-coil loudspeakers were manufactured by Danish engineer Peter L. Jensen and Edwin Pridham in 1915, in Napa, California.
 Like previous loudspeakers these used horns to amplify the sound produced by a small diaphragm.
 Jensen was denied patents.
 Being unsuccessful in selling their product to telephone companies, in 1915 they changed their target market to radios and public address systems, and named their product Magnavox.
 Jensen was, for years after the invention of the loudspeaker, a part owner of The Magnavox Company.

-The moving-coil principle commonly used today in speakers was patented in 1925 by Edward W. Kellogg and Chester W. Rice issued as US Patent 1,707,570.
-Apr 2, 1929.
+The moving-coil principle commonly used today in speakers was patented in 1925 by Edward W. Kellogg and Chester W. Rice.
 The key difference between previous attempts and the patent by Rice and Kellogg is the adjustment of mechanical parameters to provide a reasonably flat frequency response.

 These first loudspeakers used electromagnets, because large, powerful permanent magnets were generally not available at a reasonable price.
 The coil of an electromagnet, called a field coil, was energized by a current through a second pair of connections to the driver.
 This winding usually served a dual role, acting also as a choke coil, filtering the power supply of the amplifier that the loudspeaker was connected to.
 AC ripple in the current was attenuated by the action of passing through the choke coil.
 However, AC line frequencies tended to modulate the audio signal going to the voice coil and added to the audible hum.
 In 1930 Jensen introduced the first commercial fixed-magnet loudspeaker; however, the large, heavy iron magnets of the day were impractical and field-coil speakers remained predominant until the widespread availability of lightweight alnico magnets after World War II.